m-qiang/dhcp-dl-surface-pipeline/README.md

 ## Run Pipeline

 The inputs of the dHCP DL-based surface pipeline include bias-corrected T2 and T1 (optional) brain MRI images as well as a binary brain mask.
+The T1 image should be pre-aligned to the T2 MRI.
 Suppose you have bias-corrected T2, T1 images and brain masks in the following folders (note that the T1 image is optional)

 ```
 ./YOUR_INPUT_DIR/sub1/sub1_desc-restore_T2w.nii.gz